-Section 6104.2, Exception; add an exception 2 to read as follows:
+Section 6104.2, Exception 2. to read as follows:

 - 1. {existing text unchanged} - 2.
-Except as permitted in Sections 308 and 6104.3.2, LP-gas containers are not permitted in residential areas.
+Except as permitted in Sections 308 and 6104.3.3, LP-gas containers are not permitted in residential areas.

 (Reason: To provide a consistent and reasonable means of regulating the use LP-Gas containers.
 Reduces the hazard presented by such containers when natural gas is already available.
-References regional amendment to IFC 6104.3.2.
+References regional amendment to IFC 6104.3.3.
 Please note that current State Law does not allow for the enforcement of any rules more stringent than that adopted by the State, so this amendment is only applicable as to the extent allowed by that State Law.)